TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 Separate paths
 ^^^^^^^^^^^^^^

 The third stage uses collection of *Path* objects to create *Separate Path* objects.
 Each *Path* comprise data for one residue.
 It may happen that the residue enters and leaves the *scope* and the *object* many times over the entire MD.
-Each such an event is considered by *Valve* as a separate path.
+Each such event is considered by *Valve* as a separate path.

 Each *separate path* comprises of three parts:

-#. *Incoming* - Defined as a path that leads from the point in which residue enters the *scope* and enters the object for the firs time.
+#. *Incoming* - Defined as a path that leads from the point in which residue enters the *scope* and enters the object for the first time.
 #. *Object* - Defined as a path that leads from the point in which residue enters the *object* for the first time and leaves it for the last time.
-#. *Outgoing* - Defined as a path that leads from the point in which residue leaves the *object* for the last lime and leaves the *scope*.
+#. *Outgoing* - Defined as a path that leads from the point in which residue leaves the *object* for the last time and leaves the *scope*.

 It is also possible that incoming and/or outgoing part of the separate path is empty.